$L^p-L^q$ boundedness of Fourier multipliers associated with the anharmonic Oscillator: Introduction

 \section{Introduction}

-The main aim of this paper is to establish $L^p$-$L^q$ boundedness of the Fourier multipliers associated with the anharmonic oscillator on $\mathbb{R}^n$.
-The boundedness of Fourier multipliers is the central theme of harmonic analysis with its far reaching applications in different areas.
-The boundedness results of Fourier multipliers can be traced back to the seminal paper of H\"ormander \cite{Hormander1960} in 1960.
-Later, the $L^p$-boundedness of Fourier mutlipliers and spectral multipliers thoroughly investigated by several researchers in many different settings, we cite here \cite{Anker, Anker92, CR, Ruzwirth, BT, CR16} to mention a very few of them.
-In this paper we deal with $L^p$-$L^q$ multipliers as opposed to the $L^p$-multipliers for which theorems of Mihlin-H$\ddot{\text{o}}$rmander or Marcinkiewicz type provide results for Fourier multiplier in different settings based on the regularity of the symbol.
+The main aim of this paper is to establish sufficient conditions for the $L^p$-$L^q$ boundedness of the Fourier multipliers associated with a family of anharmonic oscillators on $\mathbb{R}^n$ as considered in \cite{CDR18}.
+The boundedness of Fourier multipliers is a central theme of harmonic analysis with far reaching applications in different areas.
+Such analysis is traced back to H\"ormander's seminal paper \cite{Hormander1960} in 1960.
+Later, the $L^p$-boundedness of Fourier multipliers and spectral multipliers was thoroughly investigated by several researchers in many different settings, we cite here \cite{Anker, Anker92, CR, Ruzwirth, BT, CR16} to mention a very few of them.
+Here we deal with $L^p$-$L^q$ multipliers as opposed to the $L^p$-multipliers, for which theorems of Mihlin-H$\ddot{\text{o}}$rmander or Marcinkiewicz type, provide results in different settings based on the regularity of the symbol.
 The $L^p$-$L^q$ boundedness of Fourier multipliers and spectral multipliers on locally compact unimodular groups and on compact homogeneous spaces is recently settled by Akylzhanov et al. \cite{AR,ARN, ARN1}.